carobim/carob/README.md

 Tsunagari is a tiling game engine and C++ runtime.

-Tsunagari works on many common PC operating systems.
-It requires:
+Building Tsunagari requires:

 - Clang 3.0+, GCC 4.4+, or MSVC 2010+
 - CMake 2.8.2+

-It supports:
+It works on many common PC operating systems.
+Specifically:

 - Windows 10 1809+
 - Mac OS X 10.11+
 - Alpine Linux 3.1+, Arch Linux, Debian 7+, Fedora 20+, every version of NixOS, Ubuntu 11.04+, and Void Linux
+  - Specifically, glibc 2.13+ or musl 1.1.5+, and binutils 2.22+. musl 1.2
+    i386 is not supported.
 - FreeBSD 11+
 - NetBSD 7+
 - Raspbian

-Specifically for GNU Linux, it has first class support for x86\_64, and best-effort support for i386 and armelhf architectures with glibc 2.13+ or musl 1.1.5+, and binutils 2.22+. musl 1.2 i386 is not supported.
+It supports the following CPU architectures:

+- x86\_64
+- i686
+- aarch64
+- armelhf

-For game engine builds it requires:
+For game engine builds it also requires:

 - SDL2 and SDL2\_mixer